mccre110/Operating-Systems/Proj2/README.md

 completion Wilma then unlocks Fred’s semaphore and Fred can run.
 These semaphores are dependent on each other and that is how these threads get synchronized.

-Sema creates two threads and passes them two semaphores.
+Sema creates two threads and passes them to semaphores.